mercmobily/simpledblayer/README.md

 This query will return all record with an email address starting with `ton`.
 In MongoDB, this happens by performing a query in the `_children` attribute of the record.
 In relational (uncached) databases, a JOIN will be used instead.

+## Caching layers

+Some layers (notably, MongoDB) lack the ability to do joins.
+To minulate joins, normally you would need to run an extra query for each fetched record.
+This would potentially put a strain on the database server.

+Layers might then implement pre-caching of children records.
+In such a case, you will need functions to mark records and collections "dirty" -- meaning that their children's basic structure has changed, and the cache s no longer reliable.

+SimpleDbLayer provides three functions to deal with this:

+### dirtyRecord( obj, cb )

+It will mark the record dirty.

+### dirtyAll( cb )

+It will mark all records dirty

+### dirtyAllParents( cb )

+It will mark all records of all parent tables dirty.
+This is probably the most useful function, which should be run whenever you change the structure of a table.

 ## Practical examples

 Here is a practical example of what happens when adding data with nested tables: